JsMacros/JsMacros-JEP/README.md

 5. set the relative path for the dll in `.minecraft/config/jsMacros/jep-options.json` (default is `.minecraft/jep.dll`)
 6. profit

-if you go through the effort to set this up on linux/mac please Pull-Request the steps or message @wagyourtail on the JsMacros discord

 # issues/notes

 * Use the consumer wrappers to make JEP able to run consumers properly.